Office: STH 618A

 Areas of Specialization: Political Philosophy.

-He has taught a wide range of courses in the areas of intellectual history and history of political thought, including such topics as the experiences of European intellectuals who sought refuge in the United States during the Second World War (particularly the relationship between the philosopher Theodor Adorno, the novelist Thomas Mann, and the composer Arnold Schoenberg during their exile in Hollywood in the 1940′s) and the role of musical compositions in the memorialization of victims of political violence.
+Professor Schmidt has taught a wide range of courses in the areas of intellectual history and the history of political thought, including courses on the Enlightenment and its critics, the misadventures of European artists and intellectuals in the United States during the Second World War, and the ways in which cultures respond to catastrophes.

 Professor Schmidt regularly teaches the following courses: